 Instructions

-- Make the dough: Heat the milk until it’s warm to the touch, about 100 °F to 110 °F as read on a digital thermometer.
-Stir in 1 teaspoon of the sugar, then sprinkle the yeast over the milk and set aside to proof for about 5 minutes or until bubbles form on the surface of the milk (see Recipe Notes).
+- Make the dough: Heat the milk in the microwave for 30 to 60 seconds until it’s warm to the touch, about 100 °F to 110 °F as read on a digital thermometer.
+Stir in 1 teaspoon of sugar, then sprinkle the yeast over the milk.
+Set aside to proof for about 5 minutes or until bubbles form on the surface of the milk.

-- Switch to the dough hook and knead the dough on medium speed until a smooth and slightly sticky dough forms, about 5 minutes.
+- When all the butter is incorporated, switch to the dough hook and knead the dough on medium speed until a smooth and slightly sticky dough forms, about 5 to 10 minutes.
 Add more flour in 1 tablespoon increments as needed to make the dough the right consistency.
+Gather the dough into a ball, stretching it so the top of the ball is smooth.

-- Gather the dough into a ball, stretching it so the top of the ball is smooth.
-Spray a large bowl with canola oil spray and place the dough ball in smooth side down to wipe it with oil.
+- Spray a 2-quart dough rising bucket or a large bowl with canola oil spray and place the dough ball in smooth side down to wipe it with oil.
 Turn the dough with the gathered rough part of the dough down and the smooth surface of the ball facing up.
-Cover the bowl with a kitchen towel or plastic wrap and let rise in a warm place for about 1 hour, or until the dough has doubled in size.
-The inside of a cool oven with the light on works well.
+Cover with the lid or plastic wrap and let it rise in a warm place for about 1 hour, or until the dough has doubled in size.
+The inside of an unheated oven with the light on works well.

-- Bring the wine to boil over medium-high heat and reduce to ½ cup (about 15 minutes).
+- Make the filling: Strain the wine into a small saucepan, and set the cranberries aside.
+Bring the wine to boil over Medium heat and reduce to ½ cup (about 15 to 20 minutes).
 Keep an eye on it so the wine doesn’t reduce too fast and burn.
 It will have a slightly thickened texture and will coat the back of a spoon (it will firm up upon chilling).
 Pour into a small bowl and chill until ready to use.

-- While the babka loaf is resting, preheat the oven to 350 °F. When it's ready, place the loaf pan on a quarter sheet baking pan and bake for 45 minutes.
-Reduce the oven temperature to 325 °F and continue to bake until the top of the babka is deep brown, about 15 minutes more.
+- While the babka loaf is resting, preheat the oven to 350 °F. When it's ready, place the loaf pan on a quarter sheet baking pan (to catch any drips).

 - Let the babka cool in the pan for 15 minutes, then use the parchment paper to lift it out of the pan and transfer it to a wire cooling rack.
 Let it cool to room temperature.

-- Babka can be store for 24 hours in an airtight container at room temperature.
+- Storage instructions: Babka can be store for 24 hours in an airtight container at room temperature.
 It can also be frozen, well wrapped in plastic wrap in a ziplock bag, for up to 2 months.
 Thaw at room temperature for 2 hours or overnight in the refrigerator.

 Let's Talk